kimbstocker/RubyTerminalApp/README.md

 # GitHub Link
 [GitHub Repo](https://github.com/kimbstocker/KimStocker_T1A3)
 ## Help Guide
-This application require Ruby version 3.0.3 to run.
+This application requires Ruby version 3.0.3 to run.
 To check if your computer have Ruby (or version of your Ruby), puts in your terminal
 ```
 ruby --version
 ```